parallelvirtualcluster/docs/docs/deployment/getting-started.md

     hv2.cluster2.mydomain.tld
     hv3.cluster2.mydomain.tld

-    Note that the hostnames given here must be the actual reachable FQDNs of the hypervisor nodes; if they do not resolve in DNS, you can use the `ansible_host=` per-entry variable to set the IP address in the "upstream" network for each node.
+    ❕ **NOTE** The hostnames given here must be the actual reachable FQDNs of the hypervisor nodes in the "upstream" network; if they do not resolve in DNS, you can use the `ansible_host=` per-entry variable to set the IP address in the "upstream" network for each node.

 0. In your local repository, enter the `group_vars` directory, and create a new directory for the cluster which matches the title (inside `[`/`]` square brackets) in the above `hosts` file.
 For example, `cluster1`.